azmainm/standup-tickets-sp/functions/README.md

 - Check all environment variables (including Jira)
 - Test all service connections (Microsoft Graph, OpenAI, MongoDB, Jira)
 - Fetch transcript from Microsoft Teams
-- Process with OpenAI to extract tasks
+- Process with OpenAI to extract tasks with enhanced prompting
+- Match tasks with existing database tasks
+- Update existing tasks and create new ones
 - Store results in MongoDB
-- Create Jira issues for coding tasks
+- Create Jira issues for new coding tasks only
-- Show complete processing statistics
+- Show complete processing statistics including task matching results

 ### 5. Deploy to Firebase